 - Add garlic and chilli, keep stirring and cook 1 minute more.

-- Add the lentils, turmeric, salt and stir to combine.
+- Add the split peas, turmeric, salt and stir to combine.

 - Add water, and cover the pot and bring to a boil.
 Then reduce the heat to medium-low and simmer 30-35 minutes until soft.